ratcrate/ratcrate.gihub.io/README.md

 See the specific README of each repository for contribution and local dev instructions:
 - `ratcrate-cli` — usage, install
 - `ratcrate-tui` — how to run locally
-- `ratcrate.github.io` — how to run and build the website

 If you'd like to sponsor development or support infrastructure costs, please visit the Sponsors link above.